rosros2000/kokanumi/README.md

   List of obsolete, deprecated or not-approved words in kokanu

 - Kokanu1.otf: V. 20250512
-  Font with kokanu glyphs based on VSG's work
+  Font with kokanu glyphs based on VSG's work.
+  NOTE: Most ligatures are used by entering "X." in which X is the name of the glyph.
+  E.g. "akala."

 - Kokanu1.txt: V. 20250512
   List of Unicode codepoints in Kokanu1.otf